You know the worst thing about those annoying dog behavior problems?

 Sparky picks up something he shouldn’t have.
 You tell him your “drop it” command.
 He promptly drops it.
 His “reward” for doing what you told him is having the object taken away, and the fun ends.
 Do this often enough and Sparky learns to stop listening when told to drop it.

-Humans have quite a knack for sabotaging themselves.
+Humans have quite a knack for sabotaging ourselves.
 Perhaps you’ve noticed this.
 It happens all the time in our dog training efforts.
 You teach your dog to follow a cue.
 “Come.”
 “Drop it.”
 “Heel.”
 Whatever.
 It works, Sparky learns it.
 Nice!
 But then you start using the cue for unpleasant things.
 Things that Sparky considers punishing.
 So he stops listening to the cue.
 And voilà – you’ve got yerself what animal behavior nerds call a poisoned cue.
 This is one of the reasons dogs learn to ignore commands from their humans.

 The moral of the story: the trick to preventing and fixing behavior problems is in controlling the reinforcement